reeksts/test-website2/_pages/about.md

 ---
-layout: single
+layout: splash
-title: "About Me"
+title: "Welcome to My Website"
-permalink: /about/
+permalink: /
+classes:
+  - landing
+  - dark-theme
 ---
 # About Me
 This is my about page.